 Nestled on the Arizona-Utah border, Monument Valley stands tall as one of America's most recognizable natural wonders.

-The towering sandstone formations that make up this Navajo Tribal Park have been featured in countless Western films throughout history, making it a must-see destination for any film buff or adventurer alike.
+The towering sandstone formations at Monument Valley that make up this Navajo Tribal Park have been featured in countless Western films throughout history, making it a must-see destination for any film buff or adventurer alike.

 As you traverse through the valley's winding roads and trails, you'll be transported to another world, one where time seems to stand still and ancient legends come alive before your very eyes.